The microlearning strategy seems an ideal and efficient instructional approach for various situations because:

 If learners’ are not motivated enough or bored or frustrated, transfer of knowledge becomes the toughest part of teaching.
 But when you bring play into learning strategy the same material becomes highly interactive.
 This also guarantees the successful achievement of learning objectives.
 Nowadays, the majority of microlearning strategies involve gaming techniques to improve learners’ performance and to keep them motivated.

-In simple words, gaming in microlearning is actually an application of various gaming elements in a totally non-gaming context.
+In simple words, game-based microlearning is actually an application of various gaming elements in a totally non-gaming context.
 Here are some of the benefits of incorporating gaming elements:

 - This strategy put the learners into a challenge and this is a key factor is acquiring learners’ concentration.
 The apt and short-term challenges, which are also kept appropriate to learners’ level, help them in achieving their learning objectives more clearly.